 QSuper membership is only open to current and former Queensland Government employees and their spouses.
 QSuper can accept contributions from members, their spouses, and their employers.

 QSuper members who have left QSuper aren't able to become members again, unless they are re-employed by the Queensland Government or join as a spouse.

 How do I get my employer to make my super contributions to QSuper?

 If you are changing jobs to another Queensland Government or related entity you can give your QSuper account details to your new employer or they can register the change with us directly.

-However, if you are changing jobs to a non-Queensland Government employer and would like them to contribute to your QSuper account you will need to register them with us.
-To find out how to register your non-Queensland Government employer visit our changing jobs web page.
+However, if you are changing jobs to a non-Queensland Government employer and would like them to contribute to your QSuper account.

 Tell me about salary sacrificing